zacktzeng/puzzle-and-dragons-bot/README.md

 - Calculates the best swipe path for max combos.
 - Drags the orbs on the screen automatically.
 - Waits for attack animations to complete by monitoring orb brightness.
-- Runs infinitely until a "CLEAR" screen is detected.

 ## Setup